AmandaCleto/cod3r--aprenda-flutter-e-dart-e-construa-apps-ios-e-android/projects/calculator/README.md

 ## 📷 Illustrative images of the project:
 [![Dart](https://amandacleto.github.io/images-for-projects/public/images/github-readme/cod3r-aprenda-flutter-e-dart-e-construa-apps-ios-e-android-calculator.gif)](https://dart.dev/)

+Splash screen
 [![Dart](https://amandacleto.github.io/images-for-projects/public/images/github-readme/cod3r-aprenda-flutter-e-dart-e-construa-apps-ios-e-android-calculator.jpeg)](https://dart.dev/)

 ## 🎇 Apprenticeship:

-In this project my main learn was in how to create the logic of a calculator.
+In this project my main learn was in how to create the logic of a calculator and how to insert a splash screen.

 <br>